Registration of a South African Savanna goat

 Pedigree International requires DNA parentage on all progeny of the genetics work.

-If you have a circumstance that is not covered by the policies above, or would like to petition for a variance, you may contact Pedigree to discuss your matter.
+If you have a circumstance that is not covered by the policies above, or would like to petition for a variance, you may contact Pedigree International in writing to discuss your matter.
 All requests for a variance must be submitted in writing.